-Bruce leads one of the teams which is responsible for developing the post-processing of NWP model output, using statistical techniques and the latest observations, to provide improved weather forecasts.
+Bruce leads one of the teams which is responsible for developing the post-processing of NWP model output, using physical and statistical techniques and the latest observations, to provide improved weather forecasts.

-Bruce manages the Post-Processing team, which is part of the Verification, Impacts and Post-Processing section within Weather Science.
-The team is responsible for post-processing Met Office Numerical Weather Prediction model output to produce seamless, automated weather forecasts from 1 hour to 2 weeks ahead in the form of gridded datasets spanning the UK and the globe.
-The process also includes nowcasting (exploiting the latest observations to improve the quality of the model forecasts for just a few hours ahead) and the use of ensembles to enhance local forecasts by providing more information on forecast uncertainty.
+Bruce manages one of the Post-Processing teams, which is part of the Verification, Impacts and Post-Processing section within Weather Science.
+The team is responsible for post-processing Met Office Numerical Weather Prediction model output to produce seamless, automated weather forecasts from 15 minutes to 2 weeks ahead in the form of gridded datasets and spot forecasts spanning the UK and the globe.
+The process also includes nowcasting (exploiting the latest observations to improve the quality of the model forecasts for just a few hours ahead) and the use of ensembles (a set of slightly perturbed model forecasts) to provide information on forecast uncertainty.

 Bruce joined the Met Office 1987, with a First Class Degree in Physics from Imperial College London.
 Initially, he working on an innovative data analysis system, which allowed the forecaster to control the analysis of a range of surface observations and remotely sensed data through a graphical interface to provide the initial conditions for a high-resolution UK model.
 During this time, he also gained an MSc in Meteorology from University of Reading.